vincentchachere/DNS-Fundamentals/README.md

 <br>
 <br>

+<ins>Local DNS Cache Management</ins>:

 Now, if we ping **mainframe**, it will still show DC-1's private IP address.
-To update it to the new IP address (8.8.8.8) and solidify the change within the hosts file, run the command **ipconfig /flushdns**.
+In the next step, we will flush the DNS to link the new IP address (8.8.8.8) with **mainframe** in the `hosts` file.

-*Note that the word "elephant," previously linked to Client-1's loopback address, is also present here.*
+*The word "elephant," previously linked to Client-1's loopback address, is also present here.*

 <img width="800" alt="isolated" src="https://github.com/user-attachments/assets/254dd51b-48c7-43e1-a6d0-252bdd1e5c8d">